nitad54448/yappari-5-1/README.md

 This is used only for "Simulate" function, it will calculate a spectrum in this range of frequencies having a number of points defined here.
 Useful for testing and simulation.

 ### Advanced commands
 These can be used for manual control of program, useful mostly for testing.
 Most of the commands listed here are not available in the regular menu, see more details below (some commands are not very common so I didn't want to have too many entries in the Action menu).

+    save_config
+will save the default parameters (method, iterations...) listed on the parameters page.
-For instance: to make a Savitzky-Golay smooth of the active datasets :
+To make a Savitzky-Golay smooth of the active datasets :

     smooth
 This will create new smoothed datasets with the same name and the prefix sm_.
 To change the sign of Zi after reading a file that has -Zi (I always wondered why some softwares request -Zi in the datafile):

     negate_zi
 You can also interpolate to log scale or upscale by spline interpolation (i.e. getting "artificially" more points).
 You can try it, if you don't have spurious points.
 The command:

     spline
 will get 128 points interpolated from your data for the first command, in a log scale.
 You can specify the number of points by adding the number of points, for instance 99 (a parameter is passed with >>).